projectpages/project-pages/README.md

 1) Go to:

-`project-pages/plugin/markdown/` or `yourreponame/plugin/markdown/` and delete `example.html` and `example.md` files.
+`project-pages/plugin/projector/` or `yourreponame/plugin/projector/` and delete the `README.md` file.
 This can be done graphically for the non-Git-savvy by simply going to your:

-GitHub account -> Your Profile -> Repositories -> Project-Pages/Your Repo -> Pluging -> Markdown
+GitHub account -> Your Profile -> Repositories -> Project-Pages/Your Repo -> Plugin -> projector

 and clicking on the files, then clicking on the "thrash can / delete this file" icon on the top right corner of the file.

-2) You need to change the `LICENSES.md` at:
+2) Go to:

-GitHub account -> Your Profile -> Repositories -> Project-Pages/Your Repo
+`project-pages/css/theme/` or `yourreponame/css/theme/` and delete the `README.md` file.
+This can be done graphically for the non-Git-savvy by simply going to your:

-to `License.md` by clicking on the file and changing the name.
+GitHub account -> Your Profile -> Repositories -> Project-Pages/Your Repo -> Plugin -> projector

-The fixes are already implemented here so new forks won't have a problem, and old forks should be able merge without conflict if they know how to.
+and clicking on the files, then clicking on the "thrash can / delete this file" icon on the top right corner of the file.